She-Devils on Wheels

 She-Devils on Wheels is a 1968 American exploitation biker film about an all-female motorcycle gang called The Man-Eaters, directed and produced by Herschell Gordon Lewis.
-Actual female motorcycle club members were cast for the film, who were from the Iron Cross motorcycle club's Cut-Throats Division.
+Actual female motorcycle club members from the Iron Cross motorcycle club's Cut-Throats Division were cast for the film.

 Plot

 The film opens with Karen (Christie Wagner), a young woman leaving her mother's house after a visit.
 She drives her car to a local garage where she trades it with a motorcycle and changes out of her sun dress into street clothes (blue jeans, a T-shirt, and a green fabric vest with an image of a pink cat head and the words "MAN-EATERS" on the back).
-Karen re-joins her real friends that she has apparently kept secret from her mother; Karen is a member of an all-female motorcycle gang called the Maneaters.
-The Maneaters hang out in an abandoned house and hold weekly motorcycle races at an abandoned airport runway.
-The leader of the Maneaters, the tough-minded Queen (Betty Connell), holds the races and the winner of each race gets first pick from the "stud line".
+Karen re-joins her real friends that she has apparently kept secret from her mother; Karen is a member of an all-female motorcycle gang called the Man-Eaters.
+The Man-Eaters hang out in an abandoned house and hold weekly motorcycle races at an abandoned airport runway.
+The leader of the Man-Eaters, the tough-minded Queen (Betty Connell), holds the races and the winner of each race gets first pick from the "stud line".

 The race begins and Karen is the winner, with Queen coming in second.
 Nevertheless, Queen is a good sport and allows Karen to pick first.
-On this particular day, Queen and the rest of the Maneaters return to their hideout where a group of young men have also arrived, whom are male groupies to the all-women gang.
-Karen picks out her usual "stud", a friendly guy named Bill... the same one she has picked for four weeks in a row.
-However, this is strictly forbidden among the Maneaters for according to their code, no Maneater is allowed to be attached to anyone or anything but the gang.
-One of the fastest held rules of the group is that "all men are mothers" and no Maneater falls in love.
+On this particular day, Queen and the rest of the Man-Eaters return to their hideout where a group of young men have also arrived, whom are male groupies to the all-women gang.
+Karen picks out her usual "stud", a friendly guy named Bill whom she has picked for four weeks in a row.
+However, this is strictly forbidden among the Man-Eaters for according to their code, no Man-Eaters is allowed to be attached to anyone or anything but the gang.
+One of the fastest held rules of the group is that "all men are mothers" and no Man-Eaters falls in love.

-Honey Pot, a teenage "mascot" and follower of the Maneaters who wants to join, reports to Queen her suspicions about Karen's attraction to Bill.
+Honey Pot, a teenage "mascot" and follower of the Man-Eaters who wants to join, reports to Queen her suspicions about Karen's attraction to Bill.
 After debating about it with her fellow members, Queen tells Honey Pot to inform Karen that she is to come to the runway that evening.
 When Karen shows up as expected, Queen and the rest of the gang angrily decrees to her a punishing ultimatum, Karen is to participate in the beating then dragging of Bill or face expulsion from the gang.
 Karen gets on her motorcycle and is forced to drag Bill, who is tied, beaten, and bruised behind her down the entire stretch of the runway and back.
 Bill is dead after this, and Karen's allegiance and loyalty to the gang is proven.